imamaris/covidcenter-bot/README.md

 Now that we are understand, let’s train our Wit app to process the user’s response to the app.

-## Create and Training your Wit app to do natural language processing (NLP)
+## Create and Train Wit.AI Application to do Natural Language Processing (NLP)

 Wit AI has **two method for training the NLP**.
 The first is inserting utterances with **web interface**.